Volunteer for SURVIVORS

 Interested in finding a way to contribute?
 There are numerous ways to offer support to Survivors of Torture, International.
 Here are some of the most common ways our volunteers help us in our mission:

 Our organization is looking for passionate people to help spread the word about how SURVIVORS provides hope, rebuilds lives, and creates a welcoming community for torture survivors.
-Volunteer ambassadors invite and host their friends, family, community, etc. to a Journey to Healing tour at our office.
-An ambassador has a goal of inviting 10 to 12 people to a tour.
+Volunteer tour hosts invite their friends, family, community, etc. to a Journey to Healing tour at our office.
+A tour host has a goal of inviting and hosting 10 to 12 people on a tour while our team handles the rest.

 Be an Interpreter